What to Expect After a Gum Graft

 If you notice bleeding immediately after the surgery, it’s okay to place gauze on either side of the gum graft, but avoid putting the gauze directly on the surgical site.
 It can be better to apply a wet tea bag near the graft site as the tannic acid in the tea coagulates the blood.
 Brushing and flossing must be avoided in the surgical area until it has completely healed.
 To keep the area clean during that time, your dentist will recommend an antimicrobial mouthwash, along with guidelines for use.

 A few weeks of care and caution go a long way.
-Following a gum graft, patients will experience less pain in their teeth, and will have an overall healthier mouth.
-For more information on gum grafts and other dental procedures, call Specialty Dental Care in Omaha, NE at402.334.8083.
+Following a gum graft, patients will experience less pain in their teeth and will have an overall healthier mouth.
+For more information on gum grafts and other dental procedures, call Specialty Dental Care in Omaha, NE at 402.334.8083.